Notting Hill / Holland Park continues to make the international community dream.

 - Shop at Whole Foods, beautiful organic supermarket with attractive displays

-- Read the book written the Mayor of London’s sister Boris Johnson: The devil lives in Notting Hill (Scarlett Johnson) that describes the life of a communal gardens with its share of intrigues between neighbours, of endless conversations about schools … a true mirror of our expat life in London.
+- Read the book written Boris Johnson’s sister : The devil lives in Notting Hill (Scarlett Johansson) that describes the life of a communal gardens with its share of intrigues between neighbours, of endless conversations about schools … a true mirror of our expat life in London!

 Visit all boroughs here